epics-docs/epics-docs/build-system/specifications.md

 ```
 base/

-:
+├──-configure/

-configure/
+    ├── os/

-:   os/ tools/
+    ├── tools/
 ```

 ### Base Configure File Descriptions

 The configure files contain definitions and make rules to be included in the various makefiles.

 `CONFIG.CrossCommon`

 Definitions for all hosts and all targets for a cross build (host different than target).

 `CONFIG.gnuCommon`

 Definitions for all hosts and all targets for builds using the gnu compiler.

 `CONFIG_ADDONS`

 Definitions which setup the variables that have <osclass> and DEFAULT options.

 `CONFIG_APP_INCLUDE`

-Definitions to generate include, bin, lib, perl module, db, and dbd directory definitions for `RELEASE` <top>s.
+Definitions to generate include, bin, lib, perl module, db, and dbd directory definitions for `RELEASE` \<top\>s.

 `CONFIG_BASE`